PennChopMicrobiomeProgram/sbx_genome_assembly/README.md

 metagenome: option for running this pipeline on metagenomic samples

+## Analysis

+Templates for analysis can be found in the Analysis_templates repository

 ## Contributors
 This extension was adapted from pipelines written by Scott Daniel, Jung-Jin Lee, Ceylan Tanes, and Louis Taylor.
 Spades rules were adapted from sbx_spades (https://github.com/sunbeam-labs/sbx_spades).
 Read mapping rules were adapted from the sunbeam pipeline (https://github.com/sunbeam-labs/sunbeam/tree/stable/rules/mapping) and sbx_mapping_withFilter (https://github.com/ctanes/sbx_mapping_withFilter).
 Anvio rules were adapted from anvio_pan (https://github.com/junglee0713/anvio_pan)